itcourseinnepal/BCA-IN-Nepal/readme.md

 # BCA [Bachelor Of Computer Application]
-BCA is an academic course related to Information technology.
+BCA is an academic course related to Application Development [Programming].

 # Universities
 - Tribhuban University [100+ Colleges]